 Organic small grains are part of a growing niche market of staple crops that can command higher market prices and bring more to a farmer’s bottom line.
 Learn how farmers in traditional grain-growing regions are using organic production methods and find out if organic small grain production is right for you.
 Using organic techniques can cut input costs and the organic premium for high-quality grains can be 75 percent above the conventional market.
-But challenges in organic production exist, and can include over-dependence on tillage, proper nutrient management and rotation development. https://attra.ncat.org/video/.
+But there are challenges in organic production, including over-dependence on tillage, proper nutrient management and rotation development. https://www.youtube.com/watch?v=y5k6gKSJiJk

 Cornell’s Department of Crop and Soil Sciences Web Site

 Cornell’s Department of Crop and Soil Sciences web site includes research, extension, recent publications, and featured links. http://css.cals.cornell.edu/.

 Cornell Cooperative Extension’s comprehensive resource for aspects of field crop integrated pest management. http://www.nysipm.cornell.edu/fieldcrops/default.asp.

 This Penn State site features livestock-oriented information, regulations and planning resources, water and environmental policy, phosphorus and the P-index, and more. http://nutrient.psu.edu/.